Joalor64GH/alura/basics.md

 * In many languages, it's used to nasalize a sound.

 The macron (`-`) is used to link two words together, just like contractions in English.
-* In many languages, it's used to nasalize a sound.
+* In many languages, it's used to mark long sounds.